Heinz History Center: Interior and contents

-The museum's history began in 1879, with the formation of a club called Old Residents of Pittsburgh and Western Pennsylvania.
-In 1884 it changed its name to the Historical Society of Western Pennsylvania (HSWP) and has been operating continuously since then.
-It is the Pittsburgh region's oldest cultural organization.

-HSWP began the tradition of interpreting public history in 1911, organizing the centennial of steamboat navigation in Pittsburgh.
-In 1955 it led the organization of the city's bicentennial celebration.
-In the early years, HSWP held meetings in homes and churches, but in 1893, it was granted a space for its archives at the new Carnegie Library of Pittsburgh in the Oakland neighborhood.
-By 1914, it had its own building nearby.
-It operated there until 1996, when its expanded quarters in the renovated historic warehouse were completed in Pittsburgh's Strip District.
-The Society celebrated the opening of the new museum by an Inaugural Gala there on April 26, 1996, for 900 guests.

 Western Pennsylvania Sports Museum at the History Center

 Located in the Smithsonian wing of the Senator John Heinz History Center, the Western Pennsylvania Sports Museum spans 20000 sqft of exhibit space over two floors.
 The "museum within a museum" captures the Pittsburgh region's evolution and influence as a sports leader over more than a century, from amateur to pro and across the spectrum of sports.
 The Sports Museum captures tales of Pittsburgh sports through hundreds of artifacts, more than 70 hands-on interactive exhibits, and 20 audio-visual programs.

 Select artifacts include Franco Harris' "Immaculate Reception" cleats; Mario Lemieux's hockey skates; Satchel Paige's baseball glove; the pitching rubber from the 1960 World Series; Billy Conn's boxing gloves and light heavyweight champion belt; Arnold Palmer's sweater and golf bag; Chip Ganassi's 2000 Indy 500-winning race car; the "Ultimate Steelers Fan's Car;" the Homestead women swimmers Olympic medals from the 1920s and 1930s; and hundreds of Pittsburgh Pirates baseball cards.